 3. He Becomes Extremely Clingy

-While it’s normal to worry about your partner if you haven’t heard from them in a while, a controlling husband may call you ten times while you’re out to dinner with your girlfriends.
+While worrying about your partner if you haven’t heard from them in a while is normal, a controlling husband may call you ten times while you’re out to dinner with your girlfriends.
 This clingy behavior may signify jealousy, but it also exhibits power and control.
-He likely wants you to feel guilty and drop what you’re doing to give him attention.
+He likely wants to guilt trip you to drop what you’re doing to give him attention.

 4. You Feel Like You’re Always Wrong